-Landlord/tenant laws govern landlord tenant interactions involving rental property.
-Issues such as security deposits, rent, abandoned property, and landlord access to an apartment are frequent points of contention between landlords and tenants.
-Maine has specific rules that must be followed when entering into a landlord tenant relationship, whether or not the tenancy is an at will tenancy, or a lease tenancy.
+Landlord-tenant laws govern landlord-tenant interactions involving a rental property.
+Issues such as security deposits, rent, abandoned property, and landlord access to an apartment are frequent contention points between landlords and tenants.
+Maine has specific rules that must be followed when entering into a landlord-tenant relationship, whether or not the tenancy is an at-will tenancy or a lease.
 Regardless of your issue, the attorneys at Griffin & Jordan are ready to help you navigate the legal landscape.

-Maine Law has many special rules that are unique to Maine and must be followed to avoid penalties, which may include the Court ordering the landlord to pay thousands in legal fees to the tenant if the law is not followed.
-There are also provisions that expose a landlord to paying damages if a security deposit is wrongly withheld, etc. Among the many provisions that you need to know are requirements concerning security deposits, retention of abandoned property, repairs, allowable penalties, and notice provisions.
+Maine Law has many special rules unique to the state that must be followed to avoid penalties, including the Court ordering the landlord to pay thousands in legal fees to the tenant if the law is not followed.
+Some provisions expose a landlord to paying damages if a security deposit is wrongly withheld.
+Among the many provisions that you need to know are requirements concerning security deposits, retention of abandoned property, repairs, allowable penalties, and notice provisions.